Bonus Monday Pottery Video: Screen Printing Colored Slips Onto Newsprint to Make Monoprints on Pottery, Part II

 In today’s post, an excerpt from the November/December 2009 issue of Pottery Making Illustrated, Molly Hatch explains how she uses image transfer and Mishima techniques to create her drawings in clay.
 Plus she shares her slip and engobe recipes.

 The Perfect Cure for Cabin Fever: A Potter Shares a Cool Technique for Making Texture Stamps with Natural Objects

 Woodstock, New York, ceramic artist Meg Oliver make simple plaster texture stamps out of found objects.
 To make the stamps she uses to create texture on her pottery, Meg usually takes a nice walk in the woods and picks up objects that will make interesting marks in clay .
 Then, she uses pinch pots and plaster to transform them into fun, free-form stamps.
 I thought this would be a great project for spring!

 I have found another variation on Mishima that I just had to share today.
 In this post, ceramic artist Steven Young Lee explains the Mishima variation that works best for his work.
-Instead of working with leather hard clay, Lee inlays his slip into bisqueware and then scrapes it off with a metal rib.
+Instead of working with leather hard clay, Lee lays a thick coating of slip onto bisqueware and then scrapes it off with a metal rib.